jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 ### Structure and Geography

 Now that we have a sense of the time structure of the data, let's look at geography.
-How many high schools and how many districts are?
-What are those regional education services coops?
+How many high schools and how many districts are there?
+What are regional education services coops?

 We are going to be building a model for the an entire state, but stakeholders may have questions about how the model works for particular schools, districts,